prototypefund/DeKUF/server/README.md

-# DeKUF - Server
+# Privact - Server

-The backend for DeKUF.
+The backend for Privact.

 It mainly presents surveys and accepts responses from [../client](../client).